evently-cloud/site/src/tutorials/account.md

 }
 ```

-Now, to show that Evently is only appending an event if the supplied selector is empty, meaning no new events have occured after the selector, simply rerun the exact same cURL command to append with the selector.
+Now, to show that Evently is only appending an event if the supplied selector is empty, meaning no new events have occurred after the selector, simply rerun the exact same cURL command to append with the selector.
 You will see a `409 Conflict` status code and the following error message:

 ```json
 {